Judge won't delay trial for Trump ex-adviser Steve Bannon

 Nichols also barred Bannon's attorneys from arguing that the committee violated House rules in demanding Bannon's appearance or that Bannon defied the subpoena on the advice of his defense counsel or at Trump's order.

-Bannon could potentially argue he thought the deadline to respond to the subpoena may not have been “operative" or that the date to respond could have been moved, Nichols said.
+Bannon could potentially argue he thought the deadline to respond to the subpoena may not have been “operative" or that the date to respond could have been moved, said Nichols, who was nominated to the bench by Trump.

 The rulings led one of Bannon's attorneys, David Schoen, to speak out in frustration as he sought clarification from the judge.